 This can be done easily by creating a budget and tracking your net worth, both of which will give you great insight into where you are with your finances.

 Also, track your liquid net worth separately.

 Seeing this progress in black and white is often motivating enough to encourage people to keep saving and investing!

-Personal Capital is a comprehensive suite of financial tools that offers a FREE way to track your investment and cash accounts.
+Empower is a comprehensive suite of financial tools that offers a FREE way to track your investment and cash accounts.
 You can connect all of your accounts so you can see an overview of all of your finances in one place, and the best part is that it’s free!
-Check out my Personal Capital Review.
+Check out my Empower Review.

 FI Number Calculator